Amazon Peru

 The country

-Peru is located in northwestern South America.
-The headwaters of the Amazon have their source in the Peruvian Andes.
-They flow westwards from here and flow into the Atlantic.
-They also cross the Selva, the tropical mountain and rain forest from which our wood comes.
+Peru is located in the northwest of South America.
+The headwaters of the Amazon River rise in the Peruvian Andes and flow west from here into the Atlantic Ocean.
+They also cross the Selva, the tropical mountain and rainforest from which our wood comes.

-Peru has enshrined the diversity of its ecosystems as a national heritage in its 1993 constitution.
-After all, 74 protected areas cover almost 15% of its land area.
-In addition to fishing, mining is one of the most important economic sectors.
-The rain forest was affected by the massive exploitation of the rich ore, gas and oil deposits.
+Peru has enshrined the diversity of its ecosystems as national heritage in its 1993 constitution.
+74 protected areas cover almost 15% of its land area.
+Alongside fishing, mining is one of the most important economic sectors.
+The rainforest has been affected by the massive exploitation of the rich ore, gas and oil deposits.

 Amazon rainforest Brazil